 When it comes to the catcher position Buster Posey has been the gold standard, especially in keeper leagues.
 Prior to 2017 his name consistently appeared in the top-5 at the end of the season, not only at the position but in most of the standard scoring categories.
 The general consensus when it came to catchers was that if you can’t get Buster Posey, wait as long as possible to fill the position.

 For the past two years Posey has been a shell of his former self.
 The decline actually started in 2016 when his average dropped and he managed just 14 home runs.
 He still totaled 80 plus in both runs and RBI so the alarm didn’t sound – that is until 2017.
 His average moved back above .300, but the power dropped yet again (12 HR) and the run and RBI totals didn’t crack 70.
-That brings us to 2018, and I don’t need to remind you what a bust Posey was last year.
+That brings us to 2018, and I don’t need to remind you what a bust Posey was this year.

 For starters, let’s take a look at which catchers finished in the top-10 for the past three years.